 1. Interaction in 3D Spaces: Large interactive wall displays are creating new paradigms for individuals and groups to interact with large amounts of data.
 However, the challenge is that traditional methods for interacting with large wall displays such as a mouse and keyboard no longer match the design context.
 One interaction approach is the use of touch: single or multi-finger interaction on a touch-sensitive display.
 Explore how you can study fatigue effects from using touch interaction on large wall displays.

-2. Technology for Preserving Cultural Heritage: Cultural groups typically want to preserve their intangible cultural heritage, cultural knowledge passed on between generations.
+2. Technology for Preserving Intangible Cultural Heritage: Cultural groups typically want to preserve their intangible cultural heritage, which is non-object-based cultural knowledge passed on between generations.
 Museums have historically performed this role and now we are seeing an increasing role for technology to play in such practices.
-Explore the topic of how Indigenous peoples think about and have historically kept records of their cultural heritage, along with how they feel about present day technology that might help preserve their cultural heritage.
+Explore the topic of how Indigenous peoples think about and have historically kept records of their intangible cultural heritage, along with how they feel about present day technology that might help preserve their intangible cultural heritage.